 Control the Conditions

 - Increase ventilation.
-Open doors and windows to increase air flow.
-If you don't have a window in your bathroom, install an exhaust fan.
+Open doors and windows to increase airflow.
+Install an exhaust fan if you don't have a window in your bathroom.

 - Clean your bathroom regularly to eliminate any mold spores.